facebook pixel Skip to Main Content

 Shannon Marx has created the following course for the Albion Center:

 Shannon Marx has always had a love for design and creating graphics, which led her to opening her own graphic design company in 2017.
-While pursuing and finishing her master's degree, Marx accepted a job as the Executive Director for a small nonprofit focused on education in Southeast Idaho; it was here that she learned grant writing.
+While pursuing and finishing her master's degree, Shannon accepted a job as the Executive Director for a small nonprofit focused on education in Southeast Idaho; it was here that she learned grant writing.
 She has used this important skill to work with city government's, first responder's, health care administrations, and private businesses to pursue funding for various ventures.
-Marx has a Bachelors degree in Virtual Technology & Design and Masters degree in Instructional Design & Technology.
+Shannon has a Bachelors degree in Virtual Technology & Design and Masters degree in Instructional Design & Technology.
 Shannon's greatest achievement was receiving her master's degree in Instructional Design & Technology with a perfect 4.0 GPA.

 Sierra Baca-Zeff